jankrzempek/Fashion_Mnist/README.md

   2. Test dataset which constains 10 000 elements
 ## Methods
 ### 3_Task
-Main library which I used is called : SciKit
+Main library which I used is called : SciKit.
 Beside that, I use: datatime, Firebase etc.

 To download data, I used Firebase Storage in which I uploded data at the begining of the process.